cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

 .. note:: The hyperlinks that follow all reference the\  `QGIS API documentation <http://doc.qgis.org>`_ \.
 Click on them to view the classes and methods we are referencing below

 There's a number of ways to access the layers in QGIS.
-Each way starts by first referencing the\  `QgsInterface class <http://doc.qgis.org/head/classQgisInterface.html>`_ \which is called\  **iface** \in the Python bindings.
+Each way starts by first referencing the\  `QgisInterface class <http://doc.qgis.org/head/classQgisInterface.html>`_ \which is called\  **iface** \in the Python bindings.

 From the Python Console we access\  **iface** \by calling the following command::